Knowledge And Skills Framework (KSF) and Personal Development and Review Policy

 All members of staff will have an NHS KSF personal development plan (PDP) in place which sets out the agreed learning and development needs of the employee and how these will be addressed in the forthcoming year.

 New members of staff, and those returning from long term absence or maternity leave who do not already have a PDP in place, should have an agreed PDP in place as soon as practicable.
-Good practice suggests no later than 3 months after taking up post.
+Good practice suggests the PDP should be agreed and in place no later than 3 months after taking up post.

 The personal development plan will be reviewed on an annual basis and the outcome of the review recorded on e-KSF.